Engineer1119/space-bc/working-papers/04-ENVIRONMENTAL-INTERNAL.md

 The higher PDC threshold pressure shall be taken as []

 #### 04.3.2.2C PDC Threshold Pressures
-The thresholds used to define PDC are based on typically human-survivable *total* pressure ranges assuming a *standard internal atmospheric composition*, yielding appropriate partial pressures of constituent gases for unassisted breathing.
+The thresholds used to define PDC are based on typically human-survivable *total* pressure ranges assuming a *standard internal atmospheric composition*, yielding appropriate partial pressures of constituent gases for long-term unassisted breathing without significant risk of nitrogen narcosis or oxygen toxicity.
 Partial pressure requirements are addressed in [].
 Emergency underpressure or overpressure requirements are addressed in [].

 ## 04.3.3 Chemical